tyzbit/acars-processor/README.md

 ### General Configuration

-Check `config_example.yaml` for all possible settings and illustrative values. you can duplicate it to `config.yaml` and edit it or copy it but only keep the first line.
+Check `config_example.yaml` for all possible settings and illustrative values.
+You can duplicate it to `config.yaml` and edit it or copy it but only keep the first line.
 This will let you auto-complete the file if your editor supports it.

-you can use environment variables (`${apikey}`) and they will be substituted from the environment before the app starts.
+You can use environment variables (`${apikey}`) in the config and they will be substituted from the environment before the app starts.
 It's highly recommended to quote your values in case substitution fails so you don't chase misleading errors.

 ### A Note on Using Large Language Models for Filters